Tanish-235/Dhansathi/README.md

 Dhansathi is a MERN stack project focused on **financial literacy and empowerment** for women in rural communities.
 It provides easy-to-use tools and resources to help manage money, track expenses, and learn about financial independence.
-The project emphasizes accessibility and security, ensuring users can safely engage with financial tools and resources.
+The project emphasizes accessibility and security, ensuring users can safely engage with financial tools and resources

 ---